-GSSW Pre-Doctoral Fellowships
+GSSW Pre-Doctoral Assistantships

-GSSW Pre-Doctoral Fellowships are generally made available to qualified third year students who have met their second year milestones (see section on Year Two Programmatic Milestones above).
-Students who have not completed all of their Year Two Programmatic Milestones by the end of their second academic year are not eligible for GSSW Pre-Doctoral Fellowship funding.
+GSSW Pre-Doctoral Assistantships are generally made available to qualified third year students who have met their second year milestones (see section on Year Two Programmatic Milestones above).
+Students who have not completed all of their Year Two Programmatic Milestones by the end of their second academic year are not eligible for GSSW Pre-Doctoral Assistantship funding.
 Attainment of Year Two Programmatic Milestones after the second academic year has ended does not meet the requirement for eligibility and, as such, funding for only part of the third year experience is not permitted.
-GSSW Pre-Doctoral Fellowships are funded by the Graduate School of Social Work and are funded through temporary hourly employment (at 20 hours per week) and, as such, fall under the jurisdiction of Human Resources.

-The availability and number of GSSW Pre-Doctoral Fellowships are contingent upon funding and may vary year to year, although every effort will be made to fund the Fellowships at the same funding level as GTA living stipends, and to provide (6) Fellowships each year.
+The availability and number of GSSW Pre-Doctoral Assistantships are contingent upon funding and may vary year to year, although every effort will be made to fund the Assistantships at the same funding level as GTA living stipends, and to provide (6) Assistantships each year.

-For AY 2015-2016, GSSW will offer:
+For AY 2016-2017, GSSW will offer: